-- Score into a minimum of Writing 121 and Math 95 on the college placement assessment. - Schedule an interview with the Vice President of Student Services or designee and a parent or legal guardian at the time of application.
+Score into a minimum of Writing 121Z and Math

-- Attend a required meeting between the student, their parent or guardian, and an academic advisor.
+- 95 on the college placement assessment. - Schedule an interview with the Vice President of Student Services or designee and a parent or legal guardian at the time of application. - Attend a required meeting between the student, their parent or guardian, and an academic advisor.
 At this meeting, an appropriate schedule of classes will be arranged to align with the student's desired educational goals.
-The advisor will enable the student's ability to register for classes. - Complete the online New Student Orientation.
+The advisor will enable the student's ability to register for classes.